Computer Genealogy Programs - How Do They Work?

 The combination of RIN’s and MRIN’s build families in the genealogy program making computer-based genealogy possible.

 In FamilySearch, instead of a RIN, a alpha/numeric number call the FamilySearch ID is used.
 My Great-Grandfather in FamilySearch has been assigned the ID of KPQR-54S.
-How many possible combinations can be made with this ID number?
+How many possible combinations can be made with the ID number?
 (10³⁶) it will never run out of ID numbers.
 Since the beginning of time, approximately 20 billion people have existed on the Earth.
 FamilySearch can accommodate many, many more.

 Scroll to Top